Steven M. Reppert: Antennal clocks

 Reppert’s lab expanded upon Fred Urquhart's postulation that antennae play a role in monarch migration.
-In 2009 Reppert’s lab reported that, despite previous assumptions that the time-compensation clocks are located exclusively in the brain, there are also clocks located in the antennae, which "are necessary for proper time-compensated sun compass orientation in migratory monarch butterflies.”
+In 2009 Reppert and coworkers Christine Merlin and Robert Gegear reported that, despite previous assumptions that the time-compensation clocks are located exclusively in the brain, there are also clocks located in the antennae, which "are necessary for proper time-compensated sun compass orientation in migratory monarch butterflies.”
 They concluded this by comparing the sun compass orientation of monarch migrants with intact antennae and those whose antennae had been removed.
 Reppert's lab also studied antennae in vitro and found that antennal clocks can be directly entrained by light and can function independently from the brain.
 Further research is needed, however, on the interaction between the circadian clocks in monarch butterfly's antennae and the sun compass in the brain.

 In 2012, Reppert and colleagues determined that only a single antenna is sufficient for sun compass orientation.
 They did so by painting one antenna black to cause discordant light exposure between the two antennae; the single not-painted antenna was sufficient for orientation.
 All four clock genes (per, tim, cry1, and cry2) were expressed in the various studied areas of the antenna, suggesting that "light entrained circadian clocks are distributed throughout the length of the monarch butterfly antenna."

-In 2013, Reppert and colleagues showed that spring remigrants also use an antenna-dependent time-compensated sun compass to direct their northward flight from Mexico to the southern United States.
+In 2013, Reppert and Patrick Guerra showed that spring remigrants also use an antenna-dependent time-compensated sun compass to direct their northward flight from Mexico to the southern United States.

 Sun compass

-Using anatomical and electrophysiological studies of the monarch butterfly brain, Reppert and colleagues have indicated that the central complex, a midline structure in the central brain, is likely the site of the sun compass.
+Using anatomical and electrophysiological studies of the monarch butterfly brain, Stanley Heinze working in Reppert’s lab provided evidence that the central complex, a midline structure in the central brain, is likely the site of the sun compass.

 Magnetic compass

-Reppert and colleagues showed that migratory monarchs can use a light-dependent, inclination-based, magnetic compass for navigation on overcast days.
+Reppert and colleagues Patrick Guerra and Robert Gegear showed that migratory monarchs can use a light-dependent, inclination-based, magnetic compass for navigation on overcast days.
+Genetic studies from Christine Merlin’s laboratory show that the photoreceptive CRY1 protein is essential for the monarch’s light-sensitive magnetic compass.
+The successful use of reverse genetics in monarchs would indicate that the butterfly is an excellent choice for helping to delineate the molecular mechanism underlying light-dependent magnetosensing in the context of compass navigation.

 Temperature

-Reppert and coworkers showed that fall migrants prematurely exposed to overwintering-like coldness reverse their flight orientation to the north.
+Reppert and Patrick Guerra showed that fall migrants prematurely exposed to overwintering-like coldness reverse their flight orientation to the north.
 The temperature microenvironment at the overwintering site is essential for successful completion of the migration cycle: without cold exposure, aged migrants continue to orient to the south.
 The discovery that coldness triggers the northward flight direction in spring remigrants underscores how vulnerable the migration may be to climate change.